Events

 beforeToggle

-Called before toggling the element's state (expanding or collapsing).
-This callback is useful for preparing elements or altering their appearance before the animation.
+Called before an element's state is toggled (expanding or collapsing).
+This callback is useful for preparing elements or modifying their appearance before the animation.

 Arguments: